alienscience/leiningen-war/README.md

     WEB-INF/classes               resources                   :resources-path
     WEB-INF/classes               src                         :source-path

-Artifacts listed in `:dev-dependencies` will not copied into the war file
+Artifacts listed in `:dev-dependencies` will not copied into the war file.
+The name of the war file defaults to $PROJECT-$VERSION.war, however, it can be overridden by setting `:war :name` in project.clj.

 lein war
 --------